BxOxSxS/QRfile/README.md

      1. Converts file to ascii85 or base64 text file
      2. Splits text file to many files with the maximum size of QR code (2953 bytes)
      3. Creates QR code from each file
+     4. Creates QR code with info about file
 * Decode
      1. Converts QR to splitted text files
      2. Connects files into one